henrikwallstrom/henrikwallstrom.github.io/_posts/2017-02-26-fsharp_healthdata_experiments.md

 _![Rest HR zones by day]({{ site.url }}/images/healthdata_experiments/rest-hr-percent.png)_

 If some doctor by luck read this, please check if the above is healthy.
 It is <span class='yellow-highlight'> time spent in each heart rate zone per day during the last 3 months</span>.
-I've filtered away sleep and exercise to have it include only resting heart rates.
+I've filtered out sleep and exercise to have it include only resting heart rates.

 ## Health Data
 Apple Health App is recording my heart rate, steps, workouts, stand hours, sleep etc. All data can easily be [exported](https://www.google.com/search?q=export+apple+health+data) as a zipped xml-file.